Malta convoys: Operation Pinpoint

 Welshman departed Gibraltar 14 July, carrying powdered milk, cooking oil, fats and flour, soap, and minesweeping stores.
-She was in company of an aircraft carrier, Eagle; two light anti-aircraft cruisers, Charybdis and Cairo; and five destroyers, Antelope, Ithuriel, Vansittart, Westcott and Wrestler.
-Eagle flew off 31 Spitfires on 15 July.
-Welshman made an independent run close to the Algerian coast but was shadowed by Axis aircraft and attacked by fighter-bombers, bombers, and torpedo bombers until dusk.
+She was in company of Force H comprising Eagle; the light anti-aircraft cruisers, Charybdis and Cairo and five destroyers, Antelope, Ithuriel, Vansittart, Westcott and Wrestler.
+Eagle flew off 31 Spitfires on 15 July; Welshman made an independent run close to the Algerian coast but was shadowed by Axis aircraft and attacked by fighter-bombers, bombers and torpedo bombers until dusk.
 She reached Malta on 16 July and departed again on 18 July.

 Operation Insect

 Eagle sailed from Gibraltar with two destroyers and five destroyers on 20 July, Eagle being missed by a salvo of four torpedoes from the Italian submarine Dandolo and on 21 July another 28 Spitfires were flown off for Malta.